hailo-ai/hailo-rpi5-examples/doc/install-raspberry-pi5.md

-# How to Set Up Raspberry Pi 5 and Hailo-8L
+# How to Set Up Raspberry Pi 5 and Hailo

-In this guide, you will learn how to set up the Raspberry Pi 5 with a Hailo-8L AI accelerator.
+In this guide, you will learn how to set up the Raspberry Pi 5 with a Hailo-8/8L AI accelerator.

 ## Table of Contents
 - [What You'll Need](#what-youll-need)